davidkern13/react-resolve-import-modules/README.md

 # React resolve import modules

-In next couple of minutes, we are learn how to remove '../' from import module in ReactApp for better codding.
+In next couple of minutes, we learn how to remove '../' from import module in ReactApp for better codding.

 When we develop a React app we will use the models what we create to make our project more modular and easier to develop.